 T-Mobile buys most of U.S. Cellular in $4.4 billion deal

-T-Mobile plans to acquire most of U.S. Cellular in an acquisition worth $4.4 million, the wireless carriers announced on Tuesday.
+T-Mobile plans to acquire most of U.S. Cellular in an acquisition worth $4.4 billion, the wireless carriers announced on Tuesday.

 The deal involves cash and as much as $2 billion in debt, with Bellevue, Washington-based T-Mobile buying 30% of U.S. Cellular's spectrum assets as well as its customer accounts and retail stores.